WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 * As a 13th word (passphrase) as described in [BIP 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 * To encrypt the private key of the extended private key as described in [BIP 38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) to get an encrypted secret which is stored on the computer.

-Wasabi stores only the BIP38 encrypted blob, so you'll need to type in the password to spend or CoinJoin from Wasabi.
+Wasabi stores only the BIP38 encrypted blob, so you'll need to type in the password to spend or coinjoin from Wasabi.

 :::danger
 The password will unlock your bitcoin to anyone who has access to the recovery words backup or the computer!